On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Introduction

-In this work, we reconsider the arguments put forward so far with the aim of obtaining a proof of chiral symmetry breaking as general as possible.
+A different argument to prove chiral symmetry breaking using 't~Hooft anomaly matching was pursued independently by Schwimmer in Ref.~\cite{Schwimmer:1981yy}.
+He considered an $SU(N_f|N_f)$ superalgebra whose grading acts so that odd supergenerators mix massless states with opposite helicity.
+Although strictly speaking $SU(N_f|N_f)$ is not a symmetry of a QCD-like theory, it can be used as a classification group.
+Schwimmer argued that, for a purely baryonic massless spectrum, irreducible representations of $SU(N_f|N_f)$ satisfy PMC trivially, but they cannot furnish an integral solution of AMC.
+In order to elevate this simple and elegant argument to the level of a proof of chiral symmetry breaking, one should demonstrate that it works for a generic spectrum with exotics and that it gives the most general solution of PMC, i.e. that every PMC solution is a collection of superalgebra irreps.
+This evidence is still missing.

+Despite many papers on the subject and the various approaches explored in the literature, proving chiral symmetry breaking in a generic QCD-like confining theory is still an open issue.
+In particular, one would like a proof valid for the most generic spectrum of massless bound states and for arbitrary $N_c$ and $N_f$.
+In this work, we reconsider the argument based on 't Hooft anomaly matching and $N_f$-independence with the aim of formulating it in a rigorous fashion.
 We derive a proof of $N_f$-independence as a mathematical property of AMC and PMC equations and clarify under which assumptions it holds.
 The latter turn out to be dynamical requirements on the spectrum of massless bound states.
-We further provide two novel arguments to prove chiral symmetry breaking which do not require any assumption on the physical spectrum.
-The first is based on `downlifting' solutions of the system of equations, while the second exploits continuity.
-Our study extends previous analyses and corrects a few statements on the form of the solution in specific cases that were made in the literature.
-We collect all our numerical results in a companion paper~\cite{CCX}, and report here the more formal arguments.
+Our study extends previous analyses and corrects a few statements on the form of the solution that were made in the literature.
+We report in a companion paper~\cite{Ciambriello:2024msu} the explicit solutions of the system of AMC and PMC equations that we derived for specific values of $N_c$ and $N_f$, and focus here on the more formal arguments.
+In a third paper, we further provide two novel arguments to prove chiral symmetry breaking which apply to a generic spectrum of massless bound states~\cite{Ciambriello:2024xzd}.